Cloudflare seems to be more and more popular nowadays. It seems everyone is using it. But the question is: should YOU use Cloudflare?

 Cloudflare also offers 3 main PREMIUM services (also based off their core DNS service):

-- DNS performance – Argo routing, supposedly it helps users reach your site faster (because of faster DNS lookups).
+- premium DNS (performance) – Argo routing, supposedly it helps users reach your site faster (because of faster DNS lookups).
 I think this difference is minimal or unnoticeable (if any) for most.

-- Web Performance – more options for speeding up your site.
+- premium CDN features (performance) – more options for speeding up your site.
 Things like Railgun.
 More speed control.
 More page rules for intelligent rewriting.
 Most people don’t need it.

-- Security – if you pay more, they give you extra security like protection against DDOS layer 7 attacks.
+- premium firewall features (security) – if you pay more, they give you extra security like protection against DDOS layer 7 attacks.
 Most people don’t really need this level of protection.

 Common questions about Cloudflare services: